top of page

 Prerequisites:

-In this course, students will explore visual literacy frameworks, practice design thinking, and create an inquiry-based portfolio of 15 artworks in accordance with the College Board criterion for success.
+In AP Drawing, students will deepen the skills that artists and designers use to create a portfolio, which will be scored by the College Board.
+In this course, students will explore visual literacy frameworks, practice design thinking, and create an inquiry-based portfolio of artworks in accordance with the College Board criterion for success.
 Students may also choose to use this portfolio for college applications.

 Specific areas of study include: